cmdrdahkron/elite-binds/README.md

 # Dahkron's Elite:Dangerous Binds

-I first used the advanced joypad configuration for a while but found it didn't quite do everything I wanted and I still had to reach for the keyboard from time to time.
+I'm currently using an Xbox controller with which I first used the advanced joypad configuration, but found it didn't quite do everything I wanted and I still had to reach for the keyboard from time to time.
 So I tried using [this guy's config](https://forums.frontier.co.uk/showthread.php?t=71532) and whilst it's really good I had trouble remembering what was what and it didn't feel entirely logical to me.

 So after much tweaking and experimentation I've created my own, based somewhat on the one above (same keyboard binds, for example) and arranged it in a way that is much easier for me to remember and still has everything I could possibly need at my fingertips.